 A lot of clinical research focuses on the efficacy of treatments for addressing disorders and illnesses.
 A challenge with this type of research is that participants often have pre-existing beliefs about the treatment, particularly expectations that the treatment will “work.”

-Yoga is a recent fitness craze with a wide range of alleged benefits including the belief that it improves one’s creativity.
+Though it has been practiced around the world for centuries, yoga is a relatively recent fitness craze in the United States with a wide range of alleged benefits including the belief that it improves one’s creativity.
 However, it isn’t always clear whether yoga is actually creating the benefits – like improved creativity - or the yoga practitioner’s expectations are really the cause.

 This video demonstrates a two-group design that examines whether a person who believes he or she is doing yoga (but in reality is not) experiences similar benefits to a person who actually does yoga.
 Specifically this study looks at whether there is a placebo effect such that merely believing you are doing yoga benefits creativity.